Monopond/fax-api/README.md

 + Specify the date and time you would like the transmission to start.

-# 2.API Access and General Usage
+# II.
+API Access and General Usage
 ## API Web Service
 The API is available as a SOAP Web Service.
 This service includes a WSDL which describes the functionality available in the interface, and can be used by many programming tools (such as Apache Axis/WSDL2Java and Microsoft Visual Studio) to generate client code without the need of programming a library, thus making the Monopond Fax API programming language-agnostic and OS-independent.